 - slight swelling

-- swelling around the sting, which may gradually increase in size to a diameter of 10 cm or more over a period of 24–48 hours
+Symptoms include severe redness around the sting, as well as swelling around the sting, which may gradually increase in size to a diameter of 10 centimeters (cm)or more over a period of 24–48 hours

 Severe allergic reaction

 In certain individuals, a bee sting can cause anaphylaxis, which is a life-threatening allergic reaction requiring emergency medical treatment.
 The following symptoms of anaphylaxis develop rapidly:

 - pale or flushed skin

 - a swollen throat or tongue